-- 14.9 The PSRs 2017 and EMRs allow us to impose penalties and censures for breaches of the PSRstheir requirements, and to instigate criminal prosecutions, including against those persons who provide, or claim to provide, payment services or who provide or claim to issue e-money but are not authorised or registered to do so, (or are otherwise exempt).
-We can also order firmsPSPs or e-money issuers, agents and excluded providers to provide restitution to their customers. - 14.7 4.10 We can cancel, vary or place requirements on a PI's, RAISP's or EMI's authorisation or registration where certain criteria, outlined in the PSRs 2017 and EMRs, are met.
-In addition to serious breaches of the PSRs 2017 and EMRs, examples of the circumstances where we may cancel an authorisation or registration include, but are not limited to, persistent non-payment of fees and levies owed to us, non-submission of an annual return and failing to provide us with current contact information.
-Our policy in relation to how we impose penalties on firms which breach our rules can be found in DEPP 6.
+- 14.9 The PSRs 2017 and EMRs allow us to impose penalties and censures for breaches of their requirements, and to instigate criminal prosecutions, including against those persons who provide or claim to provide payment services or who provide or claim to issue e-money but are not authorised or registered to do so (or are otherwise exempt).
+We can also order PSPs or e-money issuers, agents and excluded providers to provide restitution to their customers. - 14.10 We can cancel, vary or place requirements on a PI's, RAISP's or EMI's authorisation or registration where certain criteria, outlined in the PSRs 2017 and EMRs, are met.
+In addition to serious breaches of the PSRs 2017 and EMRs, examples of the circumstances where we may cancel an authorisation or registration include, but are not limited to, persistent non-payment of fees and levies owed to us, non-submission of an annual return and failing to provide us with current contact information. - 14.11 We have an additional power under regulation 52 of the EMRs that allows us to suspend an EMI's authorisation or registration (as applicable) or impose limitations or other restrictions on its payment services or e-money business activities for a maximum of 12 months as we consider appropriate. - When we inform an EMI that we are taking such action, we will include details of the period for which the suspension, limitation or restriction of activity may apply. - Our policy in relation to how we impose penalties on PSPs and e-money issuers and other persons who breach our rules or the requirements of the PSRs 2017 and EMRs can be found in Chapter 19 of our Enforcement Guide (EG), where we explain that we will have regard to Chapter 6 of our Decision Procedure and Penalties Manual (DEPP).